 - At which pub in Kenton, Wembley, can I get a drink and enjoy the football?

-- Which pubs in Kenton, Wembley has enough TV screens for me to watch my team play while I enjoy a pint?
+- Which pubs in Kenton, Wembley, have enough TV screens to watch my team play while I enjoy a pint?

 Highlighted below are:-